 Even if you think you’ve nothing to smile about.
 Go and find something to smile about something that makes you happy, stand tall and put that smile on your face, notice your energy shift.

 When meeting new people if you’re thinking.
 “No one will like me.”
 You’ll walk in different you’ll talk differently.
-You’ll avoid eye contact and sit in the corner.
-If you walk in with.
+You’ll avoid eye contact and sit in the corner if you walk in with.
 “Hey, I might meet some great new people.”
 Standing tall with a smile and a hello to everyone you meet, you’ll get that smile back and that hello back.
 You might strike up that conversation with great people, making that eye contact and connecting with others.

-Find positive, uplifting, inspiring people, to surround yourself with, and it also rubs off on you.
+Find positive, uplifting, inspiring people to surround yourself with, and it also rubs off on you.
 Don’t settle for those who aren’t worthy of you.

-When something knocks you off balance at the start of your day, and you say to yourself “it’s going to be one of those days.”
+When something knocks you off balance at the start of your day, and you say to yourself, “it’s going to be one of those days.”
 What usually happens?
 One bad thing after another.

-When you get up, and everything’s going great most often you pick that momentum up and keep going.
+When you get up, and everything’s going great, most often, you pick that momentum up and keep going.
 When a problem arises, do you let it knock you off balance and spend the rest of the day feeling negative?
 If you do, it’s time to recognise the problem for what it was.
 Can you do something about it?
 Yes?
 Then do it.
 No?
 Then go focus on something you can do.

-When something happens that makes you feel those negative emotions, know this is normal we all have moments, especially when narcissistic people come at you to bring you down, or life hits hard out of the blue when the thing we’re going great, deal with those emotions there and then at that moment.
-Then adjust your thoughts, find the things within your life to be grateful for, find the lesson, sometimes it might be a few months later where you suddenly think ” oh if that hadn’t of happened I wouldn’t be doing this.”
+When something happens that makes you feel those negative emotions, know this is normal.
+We all have moments, especially when narcissistic people come at you to bring you down, or life hits hard out of the blue when the thing we’re going great, deal with those emotions there and then at that moment.
+Then adjust your thoughts, find the things within your life to be grateful for, find the lesson.
+Sometimes it might be a few months later where you suddenly think, ” oh, if that hadn’t of happened, I wouldn’t be doing this.”
 Find reasons to be blessed, not depressed.

 Your past doesn’t define your future.
-It’s a learning curve retraining your own mind, it takes time and practice and once you’ve achieved you keep going, if you take a step back go again.
+It’s a learning curve retraining your own mind.
+It takes time and practice, and once you’ve achieved, you keep going.
+If you take a step back, go again.
 Think about the outcomes you want.
-Know why you want them, and you will always find away.
+Know why you want them, and you will always find a way.

 Using your own mind to work for you, other people do not define who you are, situations, people you’ve been around might have shaped you, you have the power within to change you into who you want to be, how you want to feel, and how you think.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.